Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] a solid layer with a black background that can be parented to any layer in the composition
 - [ ] a visible layer that can be parented to any layer in the composition

 #### Q4.
-What adjustment in the Lumetri Color effect can help restore edge detail to footage?
+What adjustment in the Lumetri Color effect can help restore edge detail to the footage?

 - [ ] Contrast
 - [ ] Clarity